-Massachusetts has two state laws governing the possession and use of marijuana.
+Massachusetts has two state laws governing the personal possession and use of marijuana.
 Both are briefly discussed below.
-Although state law permits the use of marijuana, it remains illegal under federal law, meaning certain employers that are subject to federal law will need to ignore state law in their policies and practices regarding marijuana.
+Although state law permits the use of marijuana, it remains illegal under federal law meaning certain employers that are subject to federal law or have some employees subject to federal law (DOT regulated drivers) will need to adhere to federal law for those employees.